 Work out your sale strategy

 A business transfer agent doesn’t just perform valuations thought.
 If you instruct a business transfer agent early in the process, he or she should help you plan your exit strategy from the business you are intending to sell.
-This could include organising tax and if necessary, pension advice (for example if the sale is due to retirement), before the sale progresses, ensuring the process goes as smoothly as possible and you know what to expect every step of the way.
+This could include organising tax and if necessary, pension advice (for example if the sale is due to retirement), before you sell your business a good agent will ensure the transaction progresses, ensuring the process goes as smoothly as possible and you know what to expect every step of the way.
 If you’re intending to invest in another business after the sale, a good business transfer agent can help you to source your next investment at the same time as they are overseeing the transfer of your current business.

 Special attention to marketing

 With a valuation complete and a price for the market, a business transfer agent will then ensure that your business is marketed correctly, drawing up a prospectus for the sale – a Memorandum of Sale – which provides and accurate description of the business for prospective buyers who have signed a suitable confidentiality agreement.
 A business transfer agent will be responsible for publicising the sale of the business, and for finding potential buyers.
 He or she will also be responsible for communication between you and potential buyers.
 In short, a business transfer agent will handle all details of the sale, allowing you to continue to keep your business running until the point of sale.